Charles Morse Huffer: Biography

 In his first year at Washburn, his pregnant wife died due to kidney failure, leaving him to raise their daughter alone.
 Huffer decided to focus himself on his work and studies.
 He received his Ph.D. in 1926 with a thesis titled, Photo-Electric Studies of Four Variable Stars.
-This was the first doctorate in astronomy awarded by the University.
+This was the first doctorate in astronomy awarded by the university.
 Despite his career path, he retained an interest in mathematics.
-It was while auditing a class on complex variables in 1928 that he met Elizabeth Hart, who also held a Masters Degree in Mathematics.
+It was while auditing a class on complex variables in 1928 that he met Elizabeth Hart, who also held a master's degree in mathematics.
 The two shared an interest in golf, and a game became their first date.
 The two were married, and would have sons John Charles, born 1929, and James Morse, born 1934.

 Huffer spent the late 1920s measuring the variability of late type stars, particularly red giants.
 During the period 1933–41, Stebbins, Huffer, and Albert Whitford performed time-consuming research on the photometry of interstellar reddening.
 This involved measuring the colors of 1,332 B-type stars to determine how much their blue wavelengths became more attenuated with distance.
 A relationship was discovered between the position of the stars with respect to the Milky Way and the amount of reddening.
 Once the United States entered World War II, Huffer taught navigation to navy personnel and worked as a mathematician at the Badger Ordinance Depot.
 Despite this work, he continued to perform photoelectric measurements at the observatory, particularly on eclipsing binaries.

 Following the war, he became secretary of the American Astronomical Society from 1946 until 1955.
 This involved much travel and planning for meetings.
-Stebbins retired from the University in 1948, and the same year Huffer became Full Professor.
-Huffer continued to teach at the University, and worked productively with one of his students, Olin J. Eggen, on several projects.
+Stebbins retired from the university in 1948, and the same year Huffer became Full Professor.
+Huffer continued to teach at the university, and worked productively with one of his students, Olin J. Eggen, on several projects.
 In 1961, he retired from University of Wisconsin–Madison after 35 years at the institution, and was made professor emeritus.

-In September 1961 he became professor at San Diego State College in California, were he remained until 1968, teaching and writing books.
+In September 1961 he became professor at San Diego State College in California, where he remained until 1968, teaching and writing books.
 He worked with Frederick E. Trinklein of Racine College to write the first high school text on space science, titled Modern Space Science, which was published in 1961.
 Huffer published a pocket-sized dictionary of astronomy called the Astronomy Pocket Cramer in 1963.
 In 1967 he was co-author of An Introduction to Astronomy with previous collaborator F. E. Trinklein plus Mark Bunge of San Jose City College.
 On his second retirement, he was also made professor emeritus.
 Most of his retirement was spent at Alpine, California, but prior to his death he moved back to Madison with his wife.